menu

 Also, according to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Missouri.
 In fact, this neighborhood is more family-friendly than 97.0% of neighborhoods in the entire state of Missouri.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
 In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for active retirees and highly educated executives.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 37.4% of the households here have four, five, or more cars.
 That is more cars per household than in 97.3% of the neighborhoods in the nation.

 Did you know that the neighborhood has more Romanian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 0.9% of this neighborhood's residents have Romanian ancestry.